daormar/debasher/doc/design_doc_resident.md

-"A single process"), and may give the runs root, `RUNS_ROOT`, an absolute path; by default it is the output directory of the process, which the engine keeps across launches of a node (see "Ordered shutdown") and exports to it as `DEBASHER_PROCESS_OUTDIR`. `PFILE` is resolved as an external alias is: a path relative to the directory of the module that declares the node, where a program keeps its files, which the engine exports to the node as `DEBASHER_PROCESS_MODULE_DIR`; an absolute path is accepted with a warning, since it ties the program to one machine.
-A node whose `PFILE` is not a file stops when it is created.
+"A single process"), and may give the runs root, `RUNS_ROOT`, an absolute path; by default it is the output directory of the process, which the engine keeps across launches of a node (see "Ordered shutdown") and exports to it as `DEBASHER_PROCESS_OUTDIR`. `PFILE` is found as the module that declares the node would find a module it loads: a relative path is looked for in the directory of that module, where a program keeps its files, which the engine exports to the node as `DEBASHER_PROCESS_MODULE_DIR`, and then in the directories of `DEBASHER_MOD_DIR`, so that a program can launch one that another module keeps, at the price of depending on how the machine is set up.
+The node runs the engine's own search for this, `debasher_resolve_pfile`, from the directory of the module.
+An absolute path is accepted with a warning, since it ties the program to one machine.
+A node whose `PFILE` is not found stops when it is created.
 Every input port that carries data is a port of requests; the output port `DONE_PORT` (`outdone` by default), if the node has it, tells when a batch run ends (see "The end of a batch run as an input